 While Misaki Port is most certainly an entire day trip unto itself, the Miura Peninsula is also chock-full of additional enticing allures.
-I mean, case in point, you have both Kamakura and Enoshima on the western side of this landmass.
+I mean, case in point, you have Kamakura, Hayama and Enoshima on the western side of this landmass.
 Moreover, if you’re itching for a taste of North American culture, you need look no further than the surroundings of the United States Navy base in Yokosuka!
 Not interested in military men?
 Shift gears and checkout the island of Sarushima off the coast of Yokosuka instead.

 Honestly, if you’re planning to tack on more attractions to your time in Misaki Port, I do highly suggest you consider overnighting down in this neck of the woods.
 As I mentioned, Misaki Port is best explored at a slower pace.
 It would be a shame to trek all the way down to this part of Kanagawa Prefecture only to dash through it.